The Tunisian Exception: Success and Limits of Consensus

-The full briefing is available in French.
+The full briefing is available in French and Arabic.

 From July to December 2013, Tunisia experienced a political crisis that had two possible outcomes: violence or consensus.
 The January 2014 adoption of a new constitution confirmed that compromise had prevailed.
 With the nomination of an independent technocratic government to replace the An-Nahda-led Troika, the country’s transition entered a new phase – less troubled than the preceding one but with an outcome just as uncertain.
 The challenge is to prolong the consensus that emerged from the national dialogue and prevent the return of political polarisation, even through potentially divisive elections.
 Rather than focusing only on power-sharing – which will work only in the event of reasonable balance between Islamists and secularists at the ballot box – stakeholders should prepare too for other results, particularly by limiting the power of electoral winners and offering assurances to losers.

 The legislative and presidential elections scheduled to take place by the end of 2014 under the transitional provisions of the new constitution could cause new spoilers to emerge and produce a majority sufficient for either Islamists or secularists to form a coalition that excludes the other.
 With such high stakes, losers may be tempted question the vote’s credibility and resuscitate the polarisation of last year, despite the consensual and democratic character of the new constitution.

 The leaders of the major parties, for the time being, are seeking to reduce the uncertainty of the next elections by agreeing to share power.
 But much of their rank-and-file hopes to win outright.
 Many Islamists believe they will return to power at the head of a new governmental coalition; some secular fringes count on the government of Prime Minister Mehdi Jom’a to “de-Islamise” the civil service before the elections occur, at least sufficiently for them to deem the elections fair.